How AR & AP automation boosts business productivity

 Plus you’ll have added extras like a record of the person who approved the purchase and a digital history of each action.

 Again, this is a big time-saver - you don’t have to walk to a filing cabinet or room.
 It saves physical storage space, and you won’t need a filing clerk to manage that space.
-Which is frankly pretty old fashioned in 2019.
+Which is frankly pretty old fashioned.